jhudsl/OTTR_Template/CONTRIBUTING.md

 # Contributing Guidelines for ITCR Course Template

-This template includes all of the files that you need to get started creating your course in [R Markdown](https://rmarkdown.rstudio.com/) using the [bookdown package](https://bookdown.org/).
+This template includes all of the files that you need to get started creating your course in [R Markdown](https://rmarkdown.rstudio.com/) using the [bookdown package](https://bookdown.org/) and/or Leanpub.

-This is useful as this package allows you to preview your course easily from RStudio and to eventually host a book on GitHub and Leanpub.
+TODO: This will need to be revised if/when we split into separate bookdown Leanpub repositories.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->